How to Extract Audio Track from DVD to .mp3 Music File

 Place the DVD disc you would like to rip to .flac in your computer DVD-ROM.
 Open the program, you will find the interface is so simple that even a novice user can master it with little time.

 The first time you open this Mac DVD to FLAC Ripper a prompt will pop up to let you set preferences.
 Along the bottom row are options where you can manipulate essential functions, such as choosing output format, specifying the output path, Turning on/off merge feature, and a simple "Convert" button, which says it all.

 To get started, hit "Load Disc" button on the top menu bar, and navigate to your DVD to let the program import your DVD files.

 Step 2: Set FLAC as the target format

-In this step, you'll have to choose the "FLAC" in "Common Audio" category from "Profile" drop-down menu at the bottom left side of the interface.
+In this step, you'll have to choose the FLAC under "Lossless Audio" category from "Profile" drop-down menu at the bottom left side of the interface.

-Next, click on "Output" option beneath "Profile" to choose a path where you compressed FLAC file will be saved and what it is called.
+Next, click on "Destination" option beneath "Profile" to choose a path where your compressed FLAC file will be saved and what it is called.

 For advanced user, the program has lots of settings available for you to get more control over the FLAC audio that it produces (channel, bit rate, sample rate).

 Click the "Settings" icon to the right corner of the "Profile" menu and you can access a number of custom format settings.

 That is about it for the settings.

 Step 3: Start to convert DVD into FLAC audio file format

 The last step for .flac audio track extraction from DVD - Simply hit the "Convert" button on the lower right corner of the main screen to begin ripping DVD to FLAC music file on your computer.

 Once they are converted you can move the new created FLAC files into your music library and enjoy them whenever and wherever.